 Services to organizations

 The Canada School of Public Service offers a number of services to support your organization's delivery of policies, programs and services to Canadians.
-From tailoring customized courses to designing effective strategies to manage change, we can help your organization face challenges and adapt to the complex and ever-changing environments in the federal public service.
+We can help your organization face challenges and adapt to the complex and ever-changing environments in the federal public service.

 If you are a director or manager and would like more information about our services to organizations, contact the School's Departmental Client Services team: